PlasmaPy/hack.plasmapy.org/pages/2021/schedule.md

 any breakout discussions and hack sessions that may be inspired from the day's activities.

 This year's Hack Week will be held from June 28 to July 2.
+The main events each day will be:

+ * A two-hour session with tutorials, lightning talks, and group discussion from 15:00–17:00 UTC (3–5 pm CET, 11 am – 1 pm ET, 8–10 am PT)
+ * A one-hour informal social hour from 17:00–18:00 UTC (5–6 pm CET, 1–2 pm ET, 10–11 am PT)
+ * A two-hour hack session from 18:00–20:00 UTC
+   (6–8 pm CET, 2–4 pm ET, 11 am – 1 pm PT)

 Please stay tuned to this page, since the refined schedule will be posted here as the details solidify.

 ## Prequel tutorials on scientific Python